Managing incompatible add-ons

 This page describes what these statuses mean, and what you can do to keep your Atlassian application running smoothly.

-About incompatible add-ons
+About incompatible apps

-- The add-on stops working
+- The app stops working

 When you click Request update, the vendor receives your product name and version number as well as your comment.
-In some cases, the add-on is already compatible but needs to be listed accordingly in the Atlassian Marketplace.
+In some cases, the app is already compatible but needs to be listed accordingly in the Atlassian Marketplace.